carloscardoso-prog/pineappleEAcss/README.md

 # pineappleEA.github.io

-A website for a Discord server
+A website for a discord server